Pregnancy after miscarriage

 What else might help

-You might like to read our leaflet on pregnancy after loss which includes suggestions from women and their partners about what they found helpful when pregnant after miscarriage, ectopic pregnancy or molar pregnancy.
+On our leaflets page, you might like to download our leaflet on pregnancy after loss which includes suggestions from women and their partners about what they found helpful when pregnant after miscarriage, ectopic pregnancy or molar pregnancy.

 We have a collection of stories that people have shared with us about pregnancy after loss, including these: